1234Christina/readers-site/README.md

 ## Testing
 ### Lighthouse Testing
-The deployed website does well on Lighthouse testing for all three pages and scores between 90 - 100 on most items, for both mobile and desktop.
+The deployed website does well on Lighthouse testing for all three pages and scores between 90 - 100 on most items for both mobile and desktop.

 ![Explore page on desktop](/assets/images/lighthouse-explore-desktop.png)
 ![Explore page on mobile](/assets/images/lighthouse-explore.png)